sumitkumar112006/SIH_2025/README.md

 1. The system automatically monitors tender portals
 2. Real-time notifications appear in the dashboard
 3. Email alerts are sent for high-priority tenders
-4. AI-enhanced tender summaries and categorization
+4. Enhanced tender summaries and automated categorization
 5. Historical tender data stored in MongoDB

 ## 🎨 Design System